-8 Open Plan Kitchen Ideas
+Open Plan Kitchen - 11 Beautiful Design Ideas in 2021

-We are big fans of open plan kitchen living and love how it brings the whole family together by creating a sociable space.
+We are big fans of open plan kitchens and love how it brings the whole family together by creating a sociable space.
 Open plan kitchens are also great for maximising the space in your home and making it feel so much bigger, using every inch rather than having rooms that are not lived in.

 There are however some pitfalls which include toys sprawling on the kitchen floor, the smell of cooking lingering long after dinner and the space always being noisy with so much activity taking place (particularly if you have a young family!).
 So here are some of our favourite tips as well as some great open plan kitchen ideas to really make sure you create the perfect space.